California Regional Exposure Study, Los Angeles County (CARE-LA)

 Samples from all CARE-LA participants were tested for ten metals, including arsenic, cadmium, lead, and mercury, and twelve perfluoroalkyl and polyfluoroalkyl substances (PFASs).
 Some participants were also tested for 1-nitropyrene, a chemical that shows if a person was exposed to diesel exhaust.
 In addition, some women’s samples were tested for nine phenols, a group of chemicals that are often used in personal care and other consumer products, and a related chemical called triclocarban.

 Findings from CARE-LA will support efforts to reduce chemical exposures in Californians and improve public health.

 We would like to acknowledge local community groups, organizations, and our study participants for their contributions to our work in LA County.

-This project is supported in part by funding from the Centers for Disease Control and Prevention (CDC Cooperative Agreement #U88EH001148).
+This project was supported in part by funding from the Centers for Disease Control and Prevention (CDC Cooperative Agreement #U88EH001148).

 Project Type:Full project collaboration

 Participants:430 adults (age 18 and up) living in Los Angeles County